-Maid who worked for Capitaland Group’s founding president claims trial over theft
+Maid who worked for CapitaLand Group’s founding president claims trial over theft

 ASP Tang had put out an arrest warrant for Parti, who was out of the country at the time.
 She was arrested when she returned on Dec 2, 2016.

-The trial is expected to continue till Wednesday.
+The trial is expected to continue until Wednesday.
 If convicted of theft, Parti faces up to seven in years in jail and a fine.